 In 2014, I was approached by Prozone Sports to establish the Football Department in Australia.
-Between 2014-2016, I worked as a Performance Analyst, encompassing a wide range of analysis including opposition scouting, video analysis, and pre- and post-match analysis for clients, including several A-League clubs.
+Between 2014-2016, I worked as a Performance Analyst, encompassing a wide range of analysis including opposition scouting, video analysis, and pre- and post-match reviews for clients, including several A-League clubs.
 For the Socceroos, I provided opposition analysis, post-match reports and long-term statistical and video analysis.

 I love coaching.
 It’s what I love most about football, and it’s what motivates me most as a career.
-I’ve completed the FFA C and B Licence courses and am currently coaching at the Gladesville Hornsby Spirit FC.
-I’ve been a Head Coach since 2013, working with U15-U18 age-groups.
-I am currently Head of Video, involved in the capture, coding and analysis of matches from U9s-First Grade.
+I’ve completed the FFA A Licence course and am currently coaching at North West Sydney Football.

 I also still play football.
 In 2014 I was selected for the Australian Deaf Football squad, making my international debut in a 4-1 win against North Korea.
 In 2015 we travelled to Chinese Taipei for the Asia-Pacific Deaf Games, where I played all four matches against Iran, Kazakhstan, Japan, and Malaysia.
 I’m a midfielder for my club and a centre-back for the national team.

+As a writer, I’ve contributed extensively to FourFourTwo Australia.
+This included writing a weekly match analysis column on Australian football, as well as feature articles in the print edition of the magazine.
 In the past, I have written for FIFA, the FFA websites, Leopold Method, World Soccer and The Roar.
 I have also written extensively about European football, working freelance for SB Nation Soccer.
 As a Chelsea fan, I was a blogger for We Ain’t Got No History.